scarlatti/roseingrave/Documentation.md

 ### `"spreadsheetsIndex"`

 The `"spreadsheetsIndex"` file defines a mapping from volunteer emails to their corresponding spreadsheet link.
-It will also have a key of `"MASTER"` for the master spreadsheet.
+It will also have a key of `"SUMMARY"` for the summary spreadsheet.

 ### `"volunteerDataPath"`